Philosophy

 Why VibeRep Leaves Out What Every Other Gym App Puts In

 I've been lifting for years.
-My needs are boring: I want to know what I lifted last Tuesday, add 5lbs, and log my sets without thinking about it.
+My needs are fairly boring: I want to know what I lifted last Tuesday, add 5lbs, and log my sets without thinking about it.
 I don't want a coach.
-I don't want a feed.
+I certainly don't want a feed.
 I definitely don't want a notification at 7 AM asking if I'm "ready to crush it today."
+I use enough AI, I dont need that cheerleader BS at the gym where I go to destress and maybe escape a bit.

-I tried every app.
+Over the years I have tried every app.
 Strong was close but the tap count annoyed me.
 FitNotes is nice but only Android.
-Hevy was polished but the moment it asked me to follow someone, I closed it and opened Notes.
+Hevy was polished but still too complex, littered with features I dont want.

 The Three People I Built This For